Dynasty-Li/Dynasty-Li.github.io/index.md

 4. 😭No visa to US, so I won't make it to Atlanta.
 What a pity!
 I will do the remote presentation instead!

 5. Honestly, my GPA (3.3) is quite lower than my classmates in our Univ.
 So sad! :-(

+6. I am so happy that my first (but not first-author) paper has been Nominated for a Best Paper Award in the upcoming IEEE VR 2020 Conference. 🎉 🎉 🎉
 ```

 ## Friends